eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 right now (due to a lack of resources and time).
 P3M/PPM/RSPM now appears to also support Debian which could be added at some later point.

-Current versions are based on R 4.4.*, and BioConductor release 3.20 packages are provided when required by CRAN packages.
+Current versions are built under R 4.4.* and usable under 4.4.* and 4.5.0.
+BioConductor release 3.20 packages are provided when required by CRAN packages (and we hope to update to 3.21 "soon", i.e. in a few weeks).
 Binaries are generally R 4.4.* based.
 Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.

 ### What is Selected ?